sting-ioc/sting/docs/inputs.md

 When creating creating an injector it is common to want to pass services and values into the injector that are managed externally.
-You can pass in environment-specific components such as a `ServletContext` when running in a servlet container or configuration setting.
+You can pass in environment-specific components such as a `ServletContext` when running in a servlet container or configuration settings in other contexts.

 To implement this in Sting, the developer must specify the required services using the {@link: sting.Injector#inputs() @Injector.inputs} parameter.
 The {@link: sting.Injector#inputs() @Injector.inputs}